 Tube fed chip feeder system

-The base of the assembly was machined from a section of 20mm delrin sheet and the separate inserts for each chip size from 4mm aluminium sheet.
-Over this a clamping plate was fitted and this holds a vibration motor from an Xbox game controller.
+The base of the assembly was machined from a section of 20mm Delrin sheet and the separate inserts for each chip size were from 4mm aluminium sheet.
+Over this, a clamping plate was fitted and this holds a vibration motor from an Xbox game controller.
 At the rear of the feeder is a threaded bar which uses nuts to clamp each side of the component tubes.